hashnfv/hashnfv-genesisreq/docs/sources/ux-requirements.rst

    and are to be changed for the actual Jira reference.

 * `Jira GENESIS-3 <https://jira.opnfv.org/browse/GENESIS-3>`_: new requirement...

 * `Jira GENESIS-20 <https://jira.opnfv.org/browse/GENESIS-20>`_: Automatically populate discovered servers into install tool (reduce user-intervention to a minimum).

+* `Jira GENESIS-28 <https://jira.opnfv.org/browse/GENESIS-28>`_: Installers should support a common configuration file (e.g. kickstart file) per platform/role, so that the installed OS can be customized for hardware and role. new requirement...

 Versioning requirements